tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 If at least one of the values contains a version supported by the client, it can regard the ECH keys as securely replaced by the server.
-It SHOULD retry the handshake with a new transport connection, using that value to encrypt the ClientHello.
-The value may only be applied to the retry connection.
-The client MUST continue to use the previously-advertised keys for subsequent connections.
+It SHOULD retry the handshake with a new transport connection, using the retry configurations supplied by the server.
+The retry configurations may only be applied to the retry connection.
+The client MUST continue to use the previously-advertised configurations for subsequent connections.
 This avoids introducing pinning concerns or a tracking vector, should a malicious server present client-specific retry keys to identify clients.

 If none of the values provided in "retry_configs" contains a supported version, the client can regard ECH as securely disabled by the server.
 As below, it